lekhrajdinkar/02-spring/src/main/java/com/lekhraj/java/spring/SB_99_RESTful_API/NOTES/005_DB_Hibernate-1.md

     )
  ```
 - FetchType : eg - @OneToMany(fetch = FetchType.LAZY/EAGER)
-- @fetchMode : defines `how` the associated entities are fetched from the database. meaning `SQS queries`.
+- @fetch : defines `how` the associated entities are fetched from the database. meaning `SQS queries`.
   - @Fetch(FetchMode.SELECT/JOIN/SUBSELECT)
   - FetchMode is a Hibernate-specific concept that defines how associated entities.
   - SELECT: Specifies that associated entities should be fetched lazily, using a separate SELECT statement.